What You Need to Know About Form 1099-INT

 When to file: 1099-INT forms must be mailed to recipients by January 31, and e-filed with the IRS by March 31 each year.

 Exceptions do exist.
-An organization doesn’t need to file form
+An organization doesn’t need to file form 1099-INT for:

 - Excludable interest income, including interest on an obligation issued by an individual, interest on amounts from sources outside the U.S. paid outside the U.S. by a non-U.S. payer or non-U.S. middleman, certain portfolio interest, interest on an obligation issued by an international organization and paid by that organization, and payments made to a foreign beneficial owner or foreign payee